 - Appeared very palatable to most dogs

-- Contains multiple protein sources; some owners consider this a “pro,” but it can be a problem for dogs with food allergies
+- Contains multiple protein sources, which can be a problem for dogs with food allergies

-- A lot of owners reported that the food made their dog very gassy
+- Owners reported that the food made their dogs very gassy

 Important Considerations When Selecting a Diabetic Dog Food